ultush/ontario-trillium-foundation-grants/README.md

 * [Atom](https://atom.io/) (text editor used to create this file)
 * [OpenRefine](https://openrefine.org/) (to clean up data)
 * [Zotero](https://www.zotero.org/) (to manage citations)
+* [RStudio](https://rstudio.com/) (for analysis of data)
 * Microsoft Excel (for analysis including Pivot Tables)
 * Microsoft Word (to publish the thesis)

 One can probably use Microsoft Excel and Microsoft Word for most of the tasks to be completed, but I have found tools such as OpenRefine have significantly improved my productivity, and they are relatively easy to learn.
 Some of these tools are relatively new  to me, so I will probably doing tasks not using the best or most efficient method, but that is part of my learning process.
 Additionally in keeping with the Open philosophy, I will preferentially use Open Source tools, and will eventually build the relevant competence to replace the proprietary tools I am still using to implement a completely Open Source tool based analysis process.
 So I am always open to suggestions for different methods and tools as part of my learning journey.